JuliaSmoothOptimizers/OptimizationProblems.jl/README.md

 Please open pull requests to submit new problems!
 When submitting a problem, please pay particular attention to the documentation.
 We would like to gather as much information as possible on the provenance of problems.

+## How to cite

+If you use OptimizationProblems.jl in your work, please cite using the format given in [CITATION.bib](CITATION.bib).